132nd-etcher/REDFROST4/README.md

 Establish HA ELISA.

-Contact JTAC BRUTAL 40nm out of HA ELISA.
+Contact JTAC BRUTAL 35nm out of HA ELISA.

-Advise BRUTAL if able to RTB for re-arm/refuel at initial contact.
+Advise BRUTAL  at initial contact if able to RTB for re-arm/refuel then come back at a later time.

 #### MISTY

 Establish HA WINONA.

-Contact JTAC BRUTAL 40nm out of HA WINONA.
+Contact JTAC BRUTAL 35nm out of HA WINONA.

-Advise BRUTAL if able to RTB for re-arm/refuel at initial contact.
+Advise BRUTAL  at initial contact if able to RTB for re-arm/refuel then come back at a later time.

 ### CAS